Introducing powerful shortcut keys in Visual Studio Code

 Please install JSON Tools

-Delete an entire line
+Delete the entire line

 Ctrl + Shift + k

-Add line break before cursor line
+Add a newline before the cursor line

 Ctrl + Shift + Enter

-Move to beginning/end of file
+Move to the beginning/end of the file

 Ctrl